WordPress Website/Blog cloud server on your AWS Amazon EC2

 NOTE: I follow an install method that lets you upgrade the WordPress and LAMP stack components later, unlike others that use restrictive pre-built images.

-As a BONUS, I will add a CNAME entry for your domain/sub-domain to point to WordPress EC2 and set up CertBot to automate fetching and renewing free Let's Encrypt SSL certificates for that domain/sub-domain.
+I will also add a CNAME entry for your domain/sub-domain to point to WordPress EC2 and set up CertBot to automate fetching and renewing free Let's Encrypt SSL certificates for that domain/sub-domain.

 End of next business day, or earlier